MedantSharan/swami_vivekananda_corpus/README.md

 - **Languages**: Primarily English, with Bengali, Sanskrit, Hindi, French
 - **Geographic Coverage**: India, America, England, and other locations

 All data sourced from publicly available materials.
 Swami Vivekananda's works are in the public domain.
-The datasets made are included in this repository.
+The datasets constructed are included in this repository.

 ## Key Findings (Summary)